Home

 Scott 1788 (2022)

-February 23 marks the birthday of Giovanni Battista de Rossi.
+Today (February 23) marks the birthday of one of the most important figures in the study of Christian archaeology, Giovanni Battista de Rossi.
 He was an Italian archeologist who gained fame for rediscovering early Christian catacombs in Rome and for establishing the field referred to as Christian Archeology.

 Born in Rome in 1822, de Rossi showed a keen interest in Christian antiquity at a young age.
 In 1838, during a visit to Tuscany, he was exposed to the art treasures of the region, further fueling his interest in history and ancient art.
 He attended the Collegio Romano and studied law at the Sapienza, where he was graduated with the degree of doctor utriusque juris, covering both civil and church law.